-Education, Utopia, Necessity, and Existential Poverty by Alex Dunedin
+Education, Utopia, Necessity, and Existential Poverty

 This paper explores a perspective emerging from a community education project called Ragged University.
 The philosophical underpinnings of the project came as a response to necessity brought about by the existential poverty being created as a result of the process of enclosing the commons of the intellect.

 Corporate structures are being used to commodify and as a result modify and impoverish the human experience on multiple levels generating an underclass and the conditions for exploitation.
 As a response this is taken as a breaking of social contracts and legitimates a pedagogical position which liberates people compelled to develop their own intellectual life from these control structures.